MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-disk-encryption-profile-settings.md

     - **Hide recovery options during BitLocker setup**
       - **Not configured** (*default*) - Allow the user to access extra recovery options.
-      - **Yes** - Block the end user from being able to choose extra recovery options such as printing recovery keys during the BitLocker setup wizard.
+      - **Yes** - Block the end user from choosing extra recovery options such as printing recovery keys during the BitLocker setup wizard.

     - **Enable BitLocker after recovery information to store**
       - **Not configured** (*default*)
       - **Yes**

     - **Block the use of certificate-based data recovery agent (DRA)**
-      - **Not configured** (*default*) - Allow the use of DRA to be setup.
+      - **Not configured** (*default*) - Allow the use of DRA to be set up.
 Setting up DRA requires an enterprise PKI and Group Policy Objects to deploy the DRA agent and certificates.
       - **Yes** - Block the ability to use Data Recovery Agent (DRA) to recover BitLocker enabled drives.

   - **Block write access to fixed data-drives not protected by BitLocker**